Penn Transformation Partners Selected May 20, 2026

 Through-running.
 The way every other major rail city does it.

 Through-running means a train from New Jersey continues through Penn Station to Long Island, and a train from Long Island continues through Penn Station to New Jersey.
 The platform is a stop on a route, not the end of one.
 Every other major regional rail network in the world that has solved a comparable capacity problem has solved it this way.
 The Elizabeth Line in London.
 The RER in Paris.
 The S-Bahn in Berlin and Munich.
-The Stammstrecke in Zurich.
 None of them treat their central station as a terminus.

 Penn Station has the track geometry to do this today.
 Tracks 5 through 21 already connect to both the Hudson tunnels to the west and the East River tunnels to the east.
 The 2021 MTA-WSP white paper confirmed the physical baseline.
 The question is whether the next operating contract is written around that capability or written around the assumption that Penn remains a terminal.

 The structurally important fact is that the October 2024 WSP/FXC feasibility study identified Sunnyside Yard in western Queens as the required location for a far-side turnback yard if through-running is the operating premise.
-That same Queens land is now the site of Mayor Mamdani's housing proposal.
+That same land is now the site of Mayor Mamdani's housing proposal.
 The geography is forcing a regional decision about how the same parcels get used.
 The answer to that decision should not be made by accident, by a developer working off a default operating assumption.

 The terminal model: Trains arrive, dwell ten to fifteen minutes while passengers board and crews change ends, then reverse out.
 Each operator hoards capacity.
 A delay on one side wastes capacity on the other.